Shopify/ruby-lsp/CONTRIBUTING.md

 - `bundle install` on the top level will install Ruby dependencies
 - `bundle install` in the `jekyll` directory will install documentation dependencies
-- `yarn install` in the `vscode` directory will install NodeJS dependencies for the VS Code extension
+- `yarn install` in the `vscode` directory will install Node.js dependencies for the VS Code extension

 ## Contributing to the server